leisenstein/abg-web/README.md

-# abg-web
+# Atlanta Board Game Group Website

-Atlanta Board Gamers Website (Learning Angular)
+Purpose: The purpose of this site is to learn to build a basic Angular website with Authentication and some basic features.